icemac/icemac.truncatetext/icemac/truncatetext/README.txt

   >>> truncate('The-really-long-word', 5)
   'The-really-long-word'

+If the text is shorter than the ``length`` parameter it is returned without the ellipsis:

+  >>> truncate('Lorem ipsum', 11)
+  'Lorem ipsum'

-Truncation also takes place at tabs, linebreaks:
+Truncation also takes place at tabs and linebreaks:

   >>> truncate("I was here.\nNow I'm away", 11)
   'I was here. ...'